-The 2017 World Superbike Championship ends with races on November 3 and 4 at Losail International Circuit in Qatar.
-Just like the MotoGP bikes, the Superbikes compete in the evening under the circuit's spotlights.
-Located about 23 km north of Doha, the track cost 60 million US dollars to build and was inaugurated in October 2004 by the MotoGP.
+The 2019 World Superbike Championship ends with races on October 25 and 26 at Losail International Circuit in Qatar.
+Just like the MotoGP, the Superbikes compete in the evening under the circuit's spotlights.
+Located about 23 km (14 miles) north of Doha, the track cost 60 million US dollars to build and was inaugurated in October 2004 by the MotoGP.

 The Superbikes debuted a year later, but didn't run from 2010 to 2013.
 Contrary to the other seasonal events, Race 1 is held on Friday and Race 2 on Saturday.

-Even though it is positioned in one of the hottest areas on the planet, the track doesn't present any particular temperature problems because the races start at 9 pm, four hours and 10 minutes after the sun sets.
-During the two races in 2016, the tarmac reached 28°C and in 2015 it got up to 34°C.
+Even though it is positioned in one of the hottest areas on the planet, the track doesn't present any particular temperature problems because the races start at 8 pm, 3 hours and 10 minutes after the sun sets.
+During the two races in 2016, the tarmac reached 28°C (82° F) and in 2015 it got up to 34°C (93°F).

-According to Brembo technicians, who work closely with 17 World Superbike riders, Losail International Circuit is a fairly demanding circuit for the brakes.
-On a scale of 1 to 5, it earned a 3 on the difficulty index, exactly the same score given to four other tracks.
+According to Brembo technicians, who work closely with 15 World Superbike riders, Losail International Circuit is avarage demanding circuit for the brakes.
+On a scale of 1 to 5, it earned a 3 on the difficulty index, exactly the same score given to three other tracks.